 The authors would like to thank Amhara Agricultural Research Institute for funding to execute the experiment.
-The authors also would like to thank Sirinka, Debrebirehan and Adet Agricultural Research Centers pulse research case team members for their important support to execute the experiment without difficulties.
-We are also indebted to Melkasa and Hawassa Agricultural Research Center bean breeders for sourcing the seed and valuable advice.
+The authors also would like to thank Sirinka.
+Adet Debrebirehan and Agricultural Research Centers pulse research case team members for their important support to execute the experiment without difficulties.
+We are also indebted to Melkasa and Hawassa Agricultural Center Research bean breeders sourcing the seed and valuable advice.